Methven, New Zealand: Walking and tramping

-The Methven Walkway

-The Methven Walkway is eleven kilometers long and a gentle walk on the flat.
-Most of the walk is along the Rangitata Diversion Race.

 Mountain biking

 Bike Methven has developed a range of mountain bike trails around Methven which cover cross-country, enduro, and downhill trails.
-The Mount Hutt Bike Park is home to 30 kilometres of trails that are within five minutes of Methven.
+The Mount Hutt Bike Park is home to 30 kilometres of trails that are within five minutes drive from Methven.

+Skate park

+The Methven skatepark was opened in 2020.
+It sits in the centre of town in the reserve at Bank and McMillan Streets.
+Significant local fundraising efforts were required to make the skatepark a reality.

+Other activities

+Horse riding is a popular activity and there are a number of companies that offer horse treks in and around Methven.
+Hot air ballooning is also available.

 Amenities and attractions

 Methven Rodeo

 The Methven Rodeo is held annually in October each year and attendances can exceed 6000 people.
 Events include Barrel Racing, Bull Riding, Saddle Bronc, Steer Wrestling and Team Roping.